5 Top Traits Of A Video Asset Management Platform

 The viewing of cinema, TV and video has changed profoundly with the advent of on demand technology.
-Nick Fletcher, Director of Media Insight at Core, has published a spectrum approach (see image above), recommending that enterprises plan video properly by understanding how all video opportunities combine together as part of a holistic approach.
+Nick Fletcher, Director of Media Insight at Core, has published a spectrum approach (see image above).
+In it, he recommends enterprises plan video properly by understanding how video opportunities combine together as part of a holistic approach.

 With the number of enterprise videos being filmed significantly increasing, there’s a need to manage assets in a smarter way.
 Gone — or at least going — are the days of storing video files on hard drives, clumsy collaboration and sloppy workflows.